Inbestigator/dressed/packages/dressed/README.md

 }
 ```

-You can then build and run the bot with this command
+You can then build and run the bot with:

 ```bash
 bun dressed build -ir